 Either send us your dream place, and we’ll scout it out personally to make sure it ticks off all your boxes.
 Otherwise, check out our list of apartments, villas, and agriturismos (with photos) vetted for cyclists.
 No villas with steep gravel driveways or trip-over-your-bike-apartments.
 Want views?
 You can have sensational views, and we’ll let you know how many uphill kilometers to the front door.

 2. Show you fantastic riding

-Beyond our traditional guided rides and self-guided DIY Guide to Lucca, we’re always up for a custom adventure.
+Beyond our traditional guided rides and self-guided Lucca Region & Ride Guide, we’re always up for a custom adventure.
 Let’s imagine you’re based in Lucca and want to ride to Bologna, Florence or Siena—you name it and we’ll support it.
 It could be a weekend trip, a day trip, or a self-guided trip.
 Try me, and I’ll honestly let you know what it takes.

 3. Everything else: We have your back

 Slow travel can have a steep learning curve, especially if you don’t speak Italian.
 Going to the gym or local pool isn’t as simple as paying an entrance fee.
 You’ll need a medical certificate... from a sports doctor... with an appointment.